ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 ## RS-facing AS Discovery {#discovery}

-A GNAP AS offering RS-facing services can publish its features on a well-known discovery document using the URL `.well-known/gnap-as-rs` appended to the grant request endpoint URL.
+A GNAP AS offering RS-facing services can publish its features on a well-known discovery document at the URL with the same schema and authority as the grant request endpoint URL, at the path `/.well-known/gnap-as-rs`.

 The discovery response is a JSON document {{RFC8259}} consisting of a single JSON object with the following fields: